-He also has a PhD in composition, from Monash University focusing on the development of multi-channel performance ecologies and the design of interactive electro-acoustic situations that explore the dynamic between performer, space and computer; and an MA in musicology, which documents the history of experimental music making in Melbourne 1975-9.
+He holds a PhD in composition from Monash University and an MA in musicology.
+The latter documents the history of experimental music in Melbourne 1975-1979.